The Theory of the Leisure Class: Theses

-A society develops through the establishment of institutions (social, governmental, economic, etc.) modified only in accordance with ideas from the past, in order to maintain societal stability.
-Politically, the leisure class maintain their societal dominance, by retaining out-dated aspects of the political economy; thus, their opposition to socio-economic progressivism to the degree that they consider political conservatism, nationalism, and political reaction as honorific features of the leisure class.
+A society develops through the establishment of institutions (social, governmental, economic, etc.), modified only in accordance with ideas from the past to maintain societal stability.
+Politically, the leisure class maintains its societal dominance by retaining outdated aspects of the political economy; thus, its opposition to socio-economic progressivism to the degree that they consider political conservatism, nationalism, and political reaction as honorific features of the leisure class.